 DataBase 2 (DB2) is a relational database management system for z/OS environments that the Department makes available to user agencies.
-The Department has established ten subsystems at the Central Computer Facility and the Department's off-site location.
+The Department has established ten+ subsystems at the Central Computer Facility and the Department's off-site location.

 The Department has assigned staff to monitor the performance and problems of DB2.
-One individual is responsible for software installation, maintenance and security.
+The DB2 staff is responsible for software installation, maintenance and security.
 Another is the Database Administrator, who acts as the liaison for user agencies.

-All users who access DB2 are required to have a RACF ID and password.
-The user must authenticate to RACF first.
+All users who access DB2 are required to have a security software ID and password.
+The user must authenticate to through the security software first.
 If the user authenticates, DB2 allows access.
 DB2 internal security verifies access rights to specific data.
 The Department authorizes one user ID at each user agency to coordinate the use of DB2 within the agency.
 This user ID allows each agency to create its own authority.